The cyber security world is undergoing dramatic shifts and the changes are coming fast and furious.

 They’re asking for help consolidating and integrating their portfolio and third-party product offerings, using platforms and architectures that will grow and adapt as their security needs change.
 They are asking for help achieving Zero Trust architectures.

 Symantec's answer is Integrated Cyber Defense (ICD).
-This single platform unifies cloud and on-premises security and provides best-of-breed protection across endpoints, networks, applications and clouds.
+It unifies cloud and on-premises security and provides best-of-breed protection across endpoints, networks, applications and clouds.

 ICD also integrates the best of Symantec and third-party products and services.
 More on that in a moment.